xd009642/doc_panic_checker/README.md

 This is a quick tool I wrote to find public methods or functions which could panic and where that panic hasn't been documented.

+There's also now a clippy lint for this, so I'd recommend you use clippy.
+It's smarter about the expressions and this is still hacky in places!

 ## Usage

 ```